onkelbeh/HomeAssistantRepository/README.md

 $ emerge --sync
 $ emerge -tav app-misc/homeassistant
 ```
 Let me know if any initial depencies are missing.
-Additional information can be found at (https://wiki.gentoo.org/wiki//etc/portage/repos.conf)
+I test fresh installs once in a blue moon.
+Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.

 ### Todos
 - Add more libraries: